worlddrknss/inscribe/README.md

    npm install
    ```

+3. Configure your API key (see API Configuration section above)

-3. Start the development server:
+4. Start the development server:

    ```bash
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ### Available Scripts